NakhlehLab/MaCroDNA/BE_data_analysis/README.md

 ## Running MaCroDNA:

 The script for running MaCroDNA on the BE data set is provided in `macrodna_BE.py`.
 Before running this script, set the variables `dna_src_dir` and `rna_src_dir` to the source directory of the scDNA-seq and scRNA-seq data, respectively.
-Note, the scDNA-seq data used at this step are the annotated data from the previous steps.
+Note, that the scDNA-seq data used at this step are the annotated data from the previous steps.

 Run:
 `python macrodna_BE.py`

-For each biopsy, the output can be found in the `tgt_dir` in a CSV file named as `<biopsy name>_cell2cell_assignment_indexed.csv`.
+For each biopsy, the output can be found in the `tgt_dir` in a CSV file named `<biopsy name>_cell2cell_assignment_indexed.csv`.
 This file contains the names of the paired cells from RNA and DNA, and also the MaCroDNA round that they were assigned to each other.

 ## Post-processing on MaCroDNA’s results for phylogenetic analysis